tcotten-scrypted/persistent-stochastic-ablation-resmlp/REPRODUCTION.md

 **Persistent Stochastic Ablation (PSA):** A novel training paradigm that mimics environmental evolutionary pressure by permanently ablating neurons in the network's Last Known Good (LKG) state between training cycles.

 **The Frustration Engine:** A meta-learning framework that implements PSA through iterative cycles of:
-1. Load the LKG model state
+1. Start with Last Known Good (LKG) model state
-2. Apply permanent ablation to a randomly chosen neuron
+2. Create a fresh copy of LKG state
+3. For ablative modes (full/hidden/output), apply ONE ablation to the copy
-3. Train for one epoch
+4. Train the copy for one epoch
-4. Evaluate and update LKG if improved
-5. Repeat
+5. Evaluate on validation set
+6. If improved, update LKG state (unablated version)
+7. Repeat with fresh copy of LKG

+Each meta-loop resets the optimizer to ensure fair comparison between ablation strategies.

 **Six Ablation Modes:**
 - **`none`**: Control group (no regularization)